 - Commercial customers are a core part of local distribution company (LDC) revenue.
 In 2013, commercial customers accounted for approximately 22 percent of total revenues for natural gas utilities.
 Total natural gas utility revenue in 2013 was $101.1 billion, and commercial customers accounted for $21.4 billion of that total.

 Appliance and Building Codes and Standards

 - Codes and Standards play a critical role in helping ensure that natural gas applications in the commercial sector are installed and operated safely and reliably.
 Each state, and often local governments within each state, determine which codes and standards apply to their commercial occupancies.

 - Building efficiency standards affect how a structure is designed and built, and its lifetime energy usage.
 While there are various state commercial building construction efficiency regulations in use around the country, ASHRAE Standard 90.1, Energy Standard for Buildings Except Low-Rise Residential Buildings, is the most widely adopted minimum.

-- EIA projects commercial floor space to continue a long-term increase while total energy consumption intensity declines.
+- The U.S. Energy Information Administration (EIA) projects commercial floor space to continue a long-term increase while total energy consumption declines.
 However, purchased natural gas for commercial consumption is projected to increase through 2040.

 - In the near term, there are clear opportunities to expand natural gas service to commercial customers: